Finding my Place in the Freelancing World

 Time to read: 2 minutes

-From newest member of the team, digital marketing diva – Simona Cotta Ramusino
+From the newest member of the team, digital marketing diva and freelance work specialist – Simona Cotta Ramusino

-After 20 years of working for top class agencies and in-house marketing departments of international brands I have decided to take the plunge into freelancing.
-Making the decision to go freelance was a scary moment and I am just beginning to get to grips with my new status.
-It is something that, in just a short period of time, I have already come to appreciate and enjoy and won’t change my mind any time soon.
+After 20 years of working for top-class agencies and in-house marketing departments of international brands, I have decided to take the plunge into freelancing.
+Making the decision to go freelance was a scary moment.
+I am just beginning to get to grips with my new status.
+In just a short period of time, I have already come to appreciate and enjoy and won’t change my mind any time soon.
 Why?
-Well you need to know how I got into freelancing.
+Well, you need to know how I got into freelancing.

-Sam and I worked together a few years ago, and one of her talents back then was the ability to read people’s strengths and personalities and make it work well within a team.
-When I asked Sam for advice on whether I should join her band of freelancers she knew my type well: I am not a risk taker, I am someone who always has to think things through, always needs to have a Plan B (or C or D).
-So Sam not only laid out the naked truth about the freelance world but she also made sure I didn’t have too much time to think over the cons the new path would entail and got me straight to work as part of the Comms Crowd gang.
+Sam and I worked together a few years ago.
+One of her talents is reading people’s strengths and personalities and making them work well within a team.
+When I asked Sam for advice on whether I should join her band of freelancers, she knew my type well: I am not a risk taker.
+I always have to think things through and always need a Plan B (or C or D).
+Sam not only laid out the naked truth about the freelance world, but she also made sure I didn’t have too much time to think over the cons the new path would entail.
+She got me straight to work as part of the Comms Crowd gang.

 To answer my initial question on why I wouldn’t change being a freelancer this is because it lets me use all the communications skills I have learned through the years and apply them for a variety of clients that an agency wouldn’t even have on their books.
 I also feel it has elevated me professionally and it is giving me so much satisfaction, both professionally and personally.
 Because the relationships I establish with my clients seem to be more on a par, the recognition I receive for my work feels more personal and genuine.